PyO3/pyo3/README.md

 }
 ```

-If you want to excute a code with multiple lines, you can use
+If you want to excute one or more statements, you can use
 [`Python::run`](https://pyo3.rs/master/doc/pyo3/struct.Python.html#method.run)
 or [`py_run!](https://pyo3.rs/master/doc/pyo3/macro.py_run.htm) macro.